wajid7511/GraphQlDemo/README.md

 ### Queries

 1. **GetProducts**
-   - Retrieves a IQueryable of products with pagination support.
+   - Retrieves a list of products with pagination support.
-   - Output: IQueryable of `Product` types.
+   - Output: List of `Product` types.
    - Pagination: Uses `UseOffsetPaging` to handle page navigation with `pageInfo` that includes `hasNextPage` and `hasPreviousPage`.

 ## Installation